bast/talk-coding-like-1969/talk.md

 researchers the tools and knowledge to develop software which will stand the test of the next two decades: managing code complexity with software which is modular, reusable, reproducible, and extensible.

 ---

-slide 1 about the coderefinery project

----

-slide 2 about the coderefinery project

----